SchmollerLab/Cell_ACDC/README.md

 5. Create a new conda environment with the command `conda create -n acdc python=3.8`
 6. Install Cell-ACDC and all of the dependencies with the command `pip install -e ".[all]"`.
 Note that to run this command you need to navigate to the Cell-ACDC path that where you cloned it.

-## Running Cell-ACDC (installed the latest version)

-1. Open a terminal and navigate to Cell-ACDC folder
-2. Activate the environment (conda: `conda activate acdc`, pip on Windows: `.\env\Scripts\activate`, pip on Unix: `source env/bin/activate`)
-3. Navigate to `cellacdc` folder and run the main launcher with `python main.py`

-## Running Cell-ACDC (installed from source)
+## Running Cell-ACDC

-1. Open a terminal and navigate to Cell-ACDC folder
+1. Open a terminal (on Windows use the Anaconda Prompt if you installed with `conda` otherwise we reccomend the PowerShell 7)
 2. Activate the environment (conda: `conda activate acdc`, pip on Windows: `.\env\Scripts\activate`, pip on Unix: `source env/bin/activate`)
 3. Run the command `cellacdc` or just `acdc`